Iuliia Mendel: Press secretary for the President of Ukraine

+Mendel won a competition for press secretary for the President of Ukraine, Volodymyr Zelenskyy, on 30 April 2019.
+Winning against 4,000 other contestants, Mendel was appointed on 3 June 2019.

-As the spokesperson of the President of Ukraine Volodymyr Zelenskyy, she was given the task to lead the international direction.
-In particular, Zelenskyy gave interviews to leading European media, such as Le Monde, Der Spiegel, Gazeta Wyborcza, and he also appears on the covers of Time, p and The Guardian.
+While press secretary, Zelenskyy gave interviews to leading European media, such as Le Monde, Der Spiegel, Gazeta Wyborcza, and he also appears on the covers of Time, and The Guardian.
 In August 2020, Volodymyr Zelenskyy's interview with Euronews was published in 13 languages: English, Russian, German, French, Italian, Spanish, Portuguese, Hungarian, Greek, Albanian, Turkish, Arabic and Persian.

-Iuliia Mendel also dealt with official statements that had a public response.
-In particular, statements were made by Volodymyr Zelenskyy about PrivatBank and Ukrainian oligarch Ihor Kolomoyskyi, where the Ukrainian President said that in the history of the bank "he will protect the interests of the state of Ukraine, the interests of every Ukrainian only", and that "Kolomoyskyi doesn’t have the authority to act on behalf of Ukraine or the Office of the President of Ukraine".
+Iuliia Mendel also issued official statements from the president's office; for example about PrivatBank and Ukrainian oligarch Ihor Kolomoyskyi, where the Ukrainian President said that in the history of the bank "he will protect the interests of the state of Ukraine, the interests of every Ukrainian only", and that "Kolomoyskyi doesn’t have the authority to act on behalf of Ukraine or the Office of the President of Ukraine".

-Mendel accompanied the President of Ukraine in all regional and international visits.
-She oversaw the information content of the official website of the President of Ukraine president.gov.ua, social networks, and work with the media.
+During her tenure, Mendel accompanied president Zelenskyy on all regional and international visits.
+She oversaw the information content of the official website of the President of Ukraine, president.gov.ua, social networks, and work with the media.

 In December 2019, she participated in the Normandy Format talks in Paris.

-In July 2020, The National Interest published the article by Iuliia Mendel entitled "Why Ukraine Really Is On the Road to Reform", where she talks about new government initiatives, presidency of Volodymyr Zelenskyy, land reform in Ukraine, and IMF tranches.
+In July 2020, The National Interest published an article by Iuliia Mendel entitled "Why Ukraine Really Is On the Road to Reform", where she talks about new government initiatives, Zelenskyy's presidency, land reform in Ukraine, and IMF tranches.

 On March 15, 2021, she made her debut as the host of the View from the Bankova program on the Dom TV channel, the launch of which became known only on the day of the first broadcast.
 Later it turned out that Mendel was not the host of the program, but one of the speakers from the Office of the President of Ukraine and other colleagues in power would also appear on the air of the program.